 What is the average zonal value of land in the Philippines?

 The average zonal value of land in the Philippines varies by location and type of property.
-For the most current rates, always refer to the BIR’s official listings or consult with local real estate professionals.
+Always refer to the BIR’s official listings for the most current rates or consult with local real estate professionals.

-How to get the BIR zonal value classification code of my property?
+How do I get the BIR zonal value classification code of my property?

 To get the BIR zonal value classification code of your property, visit the Bureau of Internal Revenue’s official website or contact your local BIR office.
-They provide detailed zonal value tables, which include classification codes for different areas and property types.
+Or contact us directly at [email protected] to get assistance with finding your property’s zonal value in the Philippines.